relab/hotstuff/docs/experimentation.md

 - `--config` the path to the config file to read.
 - `--log-level` sets the lowest logging level.
 Valid values are `debug`, `info`, `warn`, and `error`.
 Defaults to `info`.
+- `--log-pkgs` sets the logging level on a per-package basis, overriding the value set by `--log-level`.
+For example, passing `--log-pkgs="consensus:info,synchronizer:warn"` will set the log level for the `consensus` package to `info` and the `synchronizer` package to `warn`.
+Note that using this option will increase the overhead of logging somewhat.
 - `--connect-timeout` how long to wait for the initial connection attempt.
 - `--clients` the number of clients to run.
 - `--replicas` the number of replicas to run.